A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: Group Synchronization

-The pair $([n], E )$ forms a graph, called the \emph{measurement graph} of the synchronization problem $\G$-\sync.
-We assume that the measurement graph is connected.
-To formally model the noisy observations of the pairwise ratios, we suppose that there exist matrices $\Theta_{ij}$ for $(i,j)\in E $ such that
+The pair $([n], E)$ forms a graph, called the \emph{measurement graph} of the synchronization problem $\G$-\sync.
+There are various ways to model the noisy observations of the pairwise ratios.
+One way is to adopt the \emph{additive noise model}